Top 5 home office setup ideas for remote workers

 If you enjoy fresh air and lots of light while working, locating your new office in a confined space is probably not advisable.

 Is the only available space for your home office in a guest bedroom or living area?
-If so, you might consider the benefits of screening your workplace when it’s not in use.
+If so, you might consider screening your workplace when it’s not in use.

 This is also great for creating a defined office area.
 This will help encourage work endeavours.